Car Insurance When Buying vs Leasing: Coverage Requirements and Costs

 Is car insurance more expensive for a leased car than a purchased one?

 Generally, yes.
-Leased vehicles require higher liability limits, mandatory comprehensive and collision coverage, and often lower deductibles — all of which increase your premium.
-The difference narrows when comparing a lease to a financed purchase of the same car, since both require full coverage.
-The biggest savings come once a purchased vehicle is paid off and you can scale back coverage.
+Leased vehicles require higher liability limits (commonly 100/300/50), mandatory comprehensive and collision coverage, and lower deductible caps — all of which increase your premium.
+In 2026, full coverage national averages range from approximately $2,256 to $2,496 per year, while liability-only on a paid-off vehicle averages just $621–$820 annually.
+The difference narrows significantly when comparing a lease to a financed purchase of the same car, since both require full coverage.
+Check our full coverage insurance guide for the latest rate data by state.

 Does leasing a car require gap insurance?